 Make sure you let all your staff, especially your front-line folks know the message and are empowered to communicate it.
 It means little if you are sharing the reasons for a service interruption with reporters, if your customer service representatives do not know those reasons and / or are not authorized to share those reasons with the very angry customers with whom they are speaking.
 "Angry customers and poor customer service" becomes an angle, one that is avoidable if you make sure everyone is marching to the same sheet of music from the get-go.
 Also, make sure as you distribute your message you are keeping all your social media channels up-to-date.

 This not only means making sure your front-line staff have the message, but that all your staff and leadership know to, and how to, hold to that message no matter how tempting it may be to go off message or how much a reporter may beat you into doing so.

 For the rest of the organization, media prep is essential.
 Hopefully you are regularly engaging at least your senior leadership team in ongoing media training beforehand, and so prepping leaders for a specific situation can run smoothly.
 If not and your leadership team is new to public relations crises, make sure you frontload your prep with a thorough grounding in message discipline, handling press inquiries, managing expectations of coverage, and other fundamentals before diving in to the strategy and tactics needed to deal with the situation at hand.

 Keep your message simple, straightforward, and relatable.
 Avoid jargon wherever possible.
 Emphasize the impact of your message on people, when possible.
 If others, particularly non-media actors (such as grassroots organizations, elected officials, and public figures), try to hem you up publicly on details, address the details only insomuch as you need to do so to pivot back to your message.

 This should be obvious, but it happens often, usually because either the public relations team is overwhelmed, or has taken an adversarial approach to the media to address the crisis.
 In either instance, stonewalling reporters is not helpful.
 It only creates the impression that you have something to hide.
 Reporters will understand if you share with them the truth: that you are still gathering facts, or that it is taking longer than expected to get an official statement approved, or if (shared off-record) there are elements to the issue that, if made public at that point, could materially hurt people.
 This is not to say that you will get the outcome you want, but it is far better to engage the media than to ignore them, if you hope for either favorable coverage, or at least fair and unbiased coverage.

 Find third-parties who can carry your narrative, and empower them to speak on your behalf.
 Make sure you prep them with all the necessary background and talking points beforehand, lest they inadvertently go off message.

 Analyze what went right and what went wrong.
 Assess the media coverage you received, and how effective your message was conveyed in each outlet.
 Did you succeed in driving your chosen narrative, or did your message get diluted by counter-narratives?
 Do not just hold a meeting; draft a written assessment to which you can refer when future troubles appear on the horizon.
 Update your crisis communications plan if necessary if its execution did not yield the desired results.

 Do what you can to make sure that the root problem that led to the negative press has been addressed, and that staff and/or leadership is not simply papering over the problem.
 Your professional credibility is at risk if you have just assured the public that the problem has been resolved.
 Depending on the nature of the problem, your employment and freedom could be at risk as well.

 They may do follow up stories and you want to make sure to keep the lines of communication open in case they are calling you again for comment in a week or two.
 Even if they do not, it is good practice just to maintain good relationships with the press.

 What are your best tips for handling a crisis?

-© 2019 C D Hundley
+© 2019 Christopher Hundley